Need Help? Give us a call.

 Moreover, you also might need to register with local and state government agencies for other tax permits—like your sales tax license, income tax withholding, unemployment insurance tax, and workers’ compensation.
 These tax permits, once again, will depend on the state you operate your business in, so be sure to refer to the tax permits you need for your state.

-In many states, business owners in certain occupations need to secure a specific type of business license to operate legally.
+In many states, business owners in certain occupations need to secure a specific type of license to operate legally.
 You’ll need this operational license to start your business, as well as have to maintain it with your state to continue to operate throughout the years.

 If you’re trying to determine: “Do I need a business license specific to my occupation?” you should reach out to your state’s government offices.
 In general, however, you might need an occupational or professional state license if you’re in one of the following professions: